 The Maasai warriors hail from these lands, they are an ethnic group of people inhabiting northern, central and southern Kenya.
 Who are a pastoralist tribe that is semi-nomadic?
 They move following rain and green pasture just the way the wildebeest do in the Masai Mara.

 Although in recent years, the government has encouraged them to drop this life and style and adapt to the changing world.
 Many have decided to move to urban cities while maintaining new farming methods to keep their cattle.

 You will need to plan your safari as it is very vital for anyone to visit the Masai Mara.
 Without a proper plan, one will get lost in the many adventures that are evident in the Masai Mara.
 For a photographer, especially a wildlife photographer, this is a paradise not to miss.

 You will see abundant wildlife, including African elephants, African buffalo, Rothschild giraffe, lion and cheetah, wildebeest and zebra.
 Leopards occur and are frequent encounters, black rhinoceros hide in the dense thickets and large schools of hippopotamus and plenty of Nile crocodiles are found in the Mara River; there are also 450 bird species.

 Lodges and Camps in the Mara

-The Lodges are everywhere, however, if you left your safari plans too late you will most likely not get where to stay at any of the lodges.
+The Lodges are everywhere; however, if you leave your safari plans too late, you will most likely not get where to stay at any of the lodges.